Cuseum/rails-handbook/Workflows/GIT/Clean changes.md

 git merge --no-ff --no-edit {branch-name}
 ```

-Make sure the history graph is nice and clean by entering the following command or similar and
-making sure that no lines "cross over".
+Make sure the history graph is nice and clean by entering the following command or similar.
+No lines should "cross over".

 ```bash
 git log --oneline --graph